corva-ai/python-sdk/README.md

 ## App types

-There are three app types, that you can build:
+There are three app types that you can build:

-1. `stream` - works with a real-time data
+1. `stream` - works with real-time data
 2. `scheduled` - works with data at defined schedules/intervals
    (e.g. once an hour)
 3. `task` - works with data on-demand

-**Note**: it is recommended to use type hints like in examples below, so that editors and tools can give you better support.
+**Note**: Use type hints like those in the examples below for better support from editors and tools.

 #### Stream